davorg/dmp/chapters/chapter05.md

 important character (or sequence of characters) in a text file is the character which separates different lines of text.
-When, for exam- ple, a text editor reaches this character in a file, it will know that the following char- acters must be displayed starting at the first column of the following line of the user’s display.
+When, for exam- ple, a text editor reaches this character in a file, it will know that the following characters must be displayed starting at the first column of the following line of the user’s display.

 #### Different line end characters